rob-clayton/vending-machine/README.md

 #### Additional ideas:
 - If I had a lot more time I would create a script, that would trigger a Command Line Interface (CLI).
-The CLI would move the user from directories and would also negate the need for any user input.
-A GEM such as TTY Prompt would be fantastic: https://github.com/piotrmurach/tty-prompt
+The CLI would move the user between directories and would also negate the need for a user to input text.
+A Gem such as TTY Prompt would be fantastic: https://github.com/piotrmurach/tty-prompt